tom-seddon/b2/doc/Overview.md

 ## Customize keyboard layout

-Click `Tools` > `Keyboard layout...` to bring up the keyboard layout dialog, showing a map of the BBC keyboard.
-Hover over a key to see which PC keys correspond to it.
-(For character maps, some keys have two parts, mapped separately.)
+Click `Tools` > `Keyboard layout...` to bring up the keyboard layout dialog.
+Select the keymap of interest in the left hand list, and use the BBC keyboard map to edit which PC keys map to which BBC keys.

-The BBC keyboard map always shows the Master 128 keypad, but these mappings only get used in Master 128 mode.
+(Note that the BBC keyboard map always shows the Master 128 keypad, though the keypad is only active in Master 128 mode.)

-Each keymap has its own section, though initially only the active keymap is shown.
-Click the little disclosure arrow thing to reveal the others.

-To make a new keymap, click the `New` button at the top of the list and select the keymap to copy.
-The four default keymaps are always included in the list, so you can get them back even if you've deleted them.
+Hover over a BBC key to see a little `Edit PC Keys` popup, showing which PC keys correspond to it.
+While the popup is visible, press a key to make that PC key map to the Beeb key.

+To remove a mapping, click the BBC key to make the `Edit PC Keys` popup stick.
+Then click the X button next to the PC key's name.

 Each keymap also has a `Prioritize command keys` checkbox, which is the setting for the `Edit` > `Prioritize command keys` option (see above) when the keymaps is first selected.
-(You can use the menu item to change it afterwards.)
+The tick box is the default setting; you can always use the menu item to change it afterwards.

+To create a new keymap, click the `New...` button to create one that's a copy of one of the default keymaps, or click the `Copy...` to create one that's a copy of one of the ones in the list.

 ## Customize configs